EducationalTestingService/rsmtool/README.md

 5. Run `pip install -e .` to install rsmtool into the environment in editable mode which is what we need for development.

-6. Run `TEST_MODE=1 nosetests -v tests` to run the tests.
-We need the `TEST_MODE` environment variable in order to suppress expected but unnecessary warnings during the test.
-If you do not set that variable, you might see some deprecation warnings.
+6. Run `nosetests -v tests` to run the tests.

 ## Available documentation